The views expressed by the host on this program still documented to be almost always right 99.6% of the time.

 Obama's call for X, Y, and Z is forcing average Americans out of their homes to demand their freedom.

-That's all that's that's what she meant.
+That's what she meant.

-Uh uh they're just trying to set the stage for 2012 re-election.
+They're just trying to set the stage for 2012 re-election.

 Obama's found his voice in foreign policy.

-Words are what made him the first time, or going back to words making him the second time.
+Words are what made him the first time or going back to words, making him the second time.

 So that's what she meant.

-But you know, I think that it's actually giving them strength.
+But, you know, I think that it's actually giving them strength.

 How so?